-Please note that not all tax offices offer ID controls, the tax administration provides ID controls at 42 selected tax offices.
+Please note that not all tax offices offer ID controls, the tax administration provides ID controls at these locations.

 Who needs to meet for an ID control?

 All persons performing work onshore in Norway, must meet in person for an ID control at the tax office.